 The Swedish Research Council’s recommendations

-The Swedish Research Council has put together a proposal to the European Commission with recommendations for the ongoing and upcoming framework programme for research and innovation.
+The Swedish Research Council has put together recommendations to the European Commission for the ongoing and upcoming framework programme for research and innovation.

 The main points of our recommendations